NexTre-dev/retro-gadgets-docs/docs/modules/GlobalMethods.md

 ### setFgColor(colorId `number`)
+**⚠️ The functionality of this method has not yet been tested.**

-Doesn't seem to do anything, but possibly sets the text color in the MultiTool console.
+Sets the text color in the MultiTool console.

 ### setBgColor(colorId `number`)
+**⚠️ The functionality of this method has not yet been tested.**

-Doesn't seem to do anything, but possibly sets the background color in the MultiTool console.
+Sets the background color in the MultiTool console.

 ### resetFgColor()
+**⚠️ The functionality of this method has not yet been tested.**

-Doesn't seem to do anything, but possibly resets the text color in the MultiTool console.
+Resets the text color in the MultiTool console.

 ### resetBgColor()
+**⚠️ The functionality of this method has not yet been tested.**

-Doesn't seem to do anything, but possibly resets the background color in the MultiTool console.
+Resets the background color in the MultiTool console.

 ### resetColors()
+**⚠️ The functionality of this method has not yet been tested.**

-Doesn't seem to do anything, but possibly resets the colors in the MultiTool console.
+Resets the colors in the MultiTool console.

 ### setCursorPos(column `number`, line `number`)
 Sets the cursor position in the MultiTool console, where new text is added.